KanikaGupta1006/User-Data-List/README.md

 # User-Data-List
-simple application that takes user data (have some checks so that valid data is entered) and then displays the entered data in a list form.
+simple application that takes user data (have some checks so that valid data is entered) and then displays the entered data in a list format.